-New York City spends billions of its tax dollars to ensure that the Big Apple has safe drinking water coming straight from the tap.
+New York City spends billions of its tax dollars to ensure the Big Apple has safe drinking water straight from the tap.

 NYC Water Quality Report: What is in the Water?

-New York City brags about the city supplying “some of the best tap water in the world.”
-When city officials provide an annual report about what goes in the water to make it safe and where it comes from, it is difficult not to be impressed.
+New York City brags about supplying “some of the best tap water in the world.”
+The city officials provide an annual report on the contaminants and treatment processes.

 The report also details minerals detected during their annual testing.
-Many of the minerals detected in the testing are naturally occurring elements such as bromide, chloride, iron, manganese, sodium, sulfate, and zinc.
+Many of the minerals detected are naturally occurring elements such as bromide, chloride, iron, manganese, sodium, sulfate, and zinc.

-Other elements appear to be occurring due to erosion of natural deposits like aluminum, calcium, chromium, lithium, nickel, and potassium.
+Other elements appear to occur due to the erosion of natural deposits like aluminum, calcium, chromium, lithium, nickel, and potassium.

-Fortunately, the contaminants detected in the NYC water supply are not harmful or plentiful enough to cause harm.
+Fortunately, the contaminants detected in the NYC water supply are not harmful or at high levels to cause harm.

 But what about lead?
 Is New York City’s tap water contaminated with lead?
-Fortunately, no. The city’s main water supply comes from upstate, where very little lead has been measured.
+Fortunately, no. The city’s main water supply comes from upstate, where very little lead (0 to 6 parts per billion) has been measured.

 However, due to the city’s aging infrastructure and water supply lines, your individual home tap water may be impacted by lead.
-This is due to contamination from your pipes, not the water supply itself.
+This is due to contamination from your water pipes and not the water supply itself.

 Is The Water Hard or Soft?

-According to New York City’s Drinking Water Supply Quality Report, the city uses its data to say that its supply is considered soft.
-Their data says the water has 2 grains of CaCO3, or calcium carbonate, per gallon of water.
+According to New York City’s Drinking Water Supply Quality Report, the water in NYC is considered soft.
+Their data shows that the water has 2 grains of CaCO3, or calcium carbonate, per gallon of water.

 Any water with up to 3 grains per gallon is considered soft.
 Water that has 3 to 7 grains is considered medium, and anything above 7 is classed as hard.